 When do courses start?

 Flight training is conducted on a one-on-one basis.
 Students and instructors are paired together according to compatible schedules; weekdays, weekends, mornings, or evenings.
 Private Pilot ground courses are on-going and generally begin the Second Thursday of every-other month.
 The ground course is where you learn all the basics such as Aerodynamics, FAA Regulations, Meteorology and Navigation.
-This course is a minimum of 40 hours.
+Ground course is 45 hours.
 Additional training is available at an hourly rate.
 Ground school classes are usually 5 to 12 students in size guaranteeing that everyone receives plenty of special attention.

 Do I have to pay for the course up front?